-Our company clearly states the status of our corporate group as "contributing to society through logistics and bringing an enriched life to future generations" in our "Nippon Express Group Corporate Philosophy."
-In order to embody this, we have established the "Nippon Express Group Charter of Conduct" to regulate our everyday activities and emulate the direction of our future actions and the "Nippon Express Group Compliance Regulations" to conduct sound, transparent and fair business activities.
-We revise and abolish provisions by resolutions of the board.
+In the "Nippon Express Group Corporate Philosophy," our company clearly states the role of our corporate group as "contributing to society through logistics and bringing an enriched life to future generations," an ongoing mission that we continue to uphold.
+In order to realize this corporate philosophy, we have established the "Nippon Express Group Charter of Conduct" to regulate our daily activities and indicate the direction of our activities, and the "Nippon Express Group Compliance Regulations," to ensure sound, transparent and fair business activities.
+These are subject to revision or abolition by resolutions of the board.